 Hours: Monday-Friday, 11 a.m. to 12 a.m.; Saturday and Sunday, 6 p.m. to 12 a.m.

-3rd and Lindsley is undoubtedly the place to hear new, up and coming artists before they make it big.
+3rd and Lindsley is undoubtedly the place to hear new, up-and-coming artists before they make it big.
 Bands like Lady Antebellum, Train and Ed Sheeran have all played at the venue to welcoming crowds.
 Balcony seating with space to enjoy food and drink provide an escape from the dance floor crowds.
-Though we must remind you, all space is first come, first served – so if you leave the front row, there’s no guarantee you’ll make it back!
+Though we must remind you, all space is first come, first serve – so if you leave the front row, there’s no guarantee you’ll make it back!
 Fortunately, wherever you are inside, the sounds of quality music can be easily heard and appreciated.

 12th and Porter hits each mark of a good venue: delicious bar food (yes, good bar food), a wide selection of beer and a casual space to listen to great turns.
 The stage front floor gathers quite the crowd, but there’s plenty of standing area bordering the venue walls.
 Since it’s renovation, 12th and Porter is a go-to concert atmosphere for experiencing a slew of different artists.